General Information about the Milne Library

 During the 1980s the trustees of the library continued to look at ways of expanding the library facilities.
 Space became more and more cramped as the collection grew and circulation expanded.
 During the early 1990′s a plan was formulated for the library to move to the Pine Cobble School building as the private school moved to the High Croft School campus on Gale Road.
 David and Joyce Milne, owners of The High Croft School, gave the town the former Pine Cobble School as a gift in the exchange.

 The David and Joyce Milne Public Library building, the former home of Pine Cobble School, was constructed in 1971 to replace the old school building which burned to the ground in January, 1970.
 The structure was designed by Martin Lowenfisch.
 The design of the building’s large arching front windows reflect the architect’s desire to capture the design themes of the First Congregational Church and Thompson Memorial Chapel located on Main Street.
 The building was constructed for $400,000.

 The building required extensive renovation to transform it from a school to a public library.
 A Capital Campaign was launched.
 The community supported the endeavor with over $250,000.
 After three years of construction, the new library was dedicated on November 23, 1996.
 Construction was finally completed in 1999.

 The present site is compliant with the Americans with Disabilities Act.
-It houses the Williamstown Historical Museum, a private organization dedicated to preserving Williamstown’s past.
 The library has three meeting rooms for eligible community groups to use.
 The parking lot contains space for 44 cars.
 The Sarah Tenney Osborne Garden graces the front of the library with a wide variety of flowers and plants echoing the surrounding Berkshire Hills.
 The building is 16,950 square feet.